FIS points are the scoring system for cross-country ski racing

 British Cross-Country Skiers– just how good are they?

-Only a few years ago GB skiers struggled to get under 200 FIS points.
-Now several of them regularly score under 100 points (120 being the threshold for participation in World Cup races) and are improving every season.
-Our top British skiers are now ranked in the top 20 in the world.
+A number of years ago GB skiers struggled to get under 200 FIS points.
+Now several of them regularly score under 50 points (120 being the threshold for participation in World Cup races) and are improving every season.
+Some of our top British skiers are now ranked in the top 20 in the world.

 FIS points and World Ranking - in more depth